parizeaujj/NBA_Betting_App/artifacts/architecture.md

 You should have your UML Class diagram and any other useful UML diagrams in this section.
 Each diagram should be accompanied by a brief description explaining what the elements are and why they are in the diagram.
 For your class diagram, you must also include a table that relates each class to one or more user stories.

-See Code Complete, Chapter 3 and https://c4model.com/

 # Data Design

 If you are using a database, you should have a basic Entity Relationship Diagram (ERD) in this section.
 This diagram should describe the tables in your database and their relationship to one another (especially primary/foreign keys), including the columns within each table.

-See Code Complete, Chapter 3

 # Business Rules